England | Scotland | Wales | Northern Ireland | Ireland

 Remember in post covid, there are travel restrictions to certain destinations so allow more time to get any vaccinations carried out please

 The patient presents with a travel assessment form

 I HOPE THE ABOVE WILL ASSIST IN INFORMING PATIENTS OF OUR TRAVEL VACCINATION POLICY AND WHAT WE CAN OFFER AND WHAT WE CANNOT.

-PLEASE ENSURE PATIENTS ARE AWARE THAT THE LONGER TIME THEY GIVE US TO ASSESS AND THEN GIVE A TRAVEL VACCINATION APPT THE BETTER.
+PATIENTS BE AWARE THAT THE LONGER TIME YOU GIVE US TO ASSESS AND THEN GIVE A TRAVEL VACCINATION APPT THE BETTER.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.